When bonds weaken, they can be renewed

 Every close relationship carries both joy and strain.
 When things go well, intimacy can feel grounding, enlivening, even restorative.
 When things feel off, it can seem as though the ground beneath you has cracked.
 You may find yourselves having the same argument again and again, or retreating into silence to keep the peace.
 Affection may feel buried beneath resentment, mistrust, or distance.

 Couples therapy offers a space to slow down, to speak and listen differently, and to work with the patterns that have left you feeling stuck.
-At Amphora Psychotherapy, we offer depth-oriented, relational couples therapy in San Francisco and online throughout California, grounded in careful attention to emotion, relationship dynamics, and lived experience.
+At Amphora Psychotherapy, we offer depth-oriented couples therapy in San Francisco and online throughout California — grounded in careful attention to what each partner feels, how you affect each other, and what keeps the cycle going.

 Why Couples Seek Therapy